mohammadaqib-web/star-war-planets/README.md

 Clone this repository to your local machine: git clone https://github.com/mohammadaqib-web/star-war-planets.git

-Navigate to the project directory: cd your-repository
+Navigate to the project directory

 Install dependencies: npm install